5 Ways to Cope with Raising Kids and Caring for Elderly Parents

 You are not a superwoman or man; you are just another human trying to do your best, and the sooner you realize this, the better.
 Whether you feel guilty because you don’t visit your elderly parents enough or worry about not putting your children first when you are with your parents, letting go of any guilt you feel will result in an enormous burden being lifted from your shoulders.

-Instead, accept that you have your limitations and strive to be the best person you can be each day.
+Instead, accept your limitations and strive to be the best person you can be each day.

 2. Ask for help

 Again, you cannot be expected to do everything on your own.
-Taking care of your children and your parents is a huge ask for anyone, so you need to ensure that you get the help and support you need.
+Taking care of your children and your parents is a huge ask for anyone, so you must ensure you get the help and support you need.

-This may involve asking another relative for help when you need it or something more permanent such as looking for nursing homes in Hertford.
+This may involve asking another relative for help when you need it or something more permanent such as looking for signature nursing homes.
 Whatever it is, make sure you don’t let asking for help make you feel like a failure.
-Opting for the latter option could enable you to develop even better relationships with your parents and your children, as you can enjoy the time you spend with them both, without the worry of caring for them 24/7.
+Opting for the latter option could enable you to develop even better relationships with your parents and children, as you can enjoy the time you spend with them without worrying about caring for them 24/7.

 3. Say no occasionally

 There is nothing wrong with emergencies aside from saying no occasionally, both to your children and your parents.
 This is particularly important if you are the type of person who always puts other people’s needs before your own.
-Although you may feel guilty initially, in time, you will realize that saying no occasionally allows you to be a better parent to your children and a better carer to your parents.
+Although you may initially feel guilty, you will realize that saying no occasionally allows you to be a better parent to your children and a better carer to your parents.

 4. Make plans as a family